rootedu/kuberenetes/k8s_interview_questions.md

 2. What is the diffrence between docker and kubernetes?
 3. tell three Similar softwares like kubernetes?
 4. What is the diffrence between kubernetes and docker swarm?
+5. What is the difference between automation and orchestration?